paulowe/maps4resources/README.md

 Feel free to submit PRs and contirbute your changes.

 ### Submap (Locale)
 A Locale is another map and a set of pins in that map.
-These pins are maintained by a University that is using our project.
+These pins are maintained by a University/Classroom that is using our project.

-Each locale has a URL under aif-mvp.herokuapp.com/X where X is the name of the locale.
+Each locale will have a URL under aif-mvp.herokuapp.com/X where X is the name of the locale.

-For example, "EECS 3421" can be a locale in which a professor can collaborate with his/her students to create a set of pins.
-Similarly, another locale can be a separate class "Y" which also has its own set of pins.
+For example, "aif-mvp.herokuapp.com/EECS3421" can be a locale in which a professor Manos Papagelis can collaborate with his/her students to create a set of pins used in their class.

 ### Main map
 To visualize how each university/class is using our map.
-We will create a main map.
-This map is responsible for showing all locales and uses the name "all-maps" so its URL is aif-mvp.herokuapp.com/all-maps.
+We will also create a main map.
+This map is responsible for showing all locales and uses the subdomain name "all-maps" so its URL will be aif-mvp.herokuapp.com/all-maps.

 As an admin of the site, you can create or remove locales.

-### Proposed improvements/changes
+### Proposed improvements to current offering

 -> Create a 'locale / submap' database table to store records of each submap